 PhD Scholarship details

-$27,082 per annum (2018 rate) indexed annually.
+Funding: This scholarship provides a living allowance of $27,596 per annum (2019 rate) indexed annually.
 The living allowance scholarship is for 3.5 years and the tuition fee scholarship is for four years.
-Scholarships also include up to $1,500 relocation allowance and Overseas Student Health Cover at single rate, for an international candidate.

 Available to: Domestic and International students

-- Masters Degree (Statistics/Science/Biostatistics/related field), or Honours (Statistics) with min GPA 6 (equivalent to a Distinction average)
+- Masters Degree (Statistics, Biostatistics or related field) or Honours (Statistics) with GPA 6 or higher (equivalent to a Distinction average)

 PhD and Research MastersFind out more